openstack-archive/deb-python-aioeventlet/doc/using.rst

 Use ``threading = eventlet.patcher.original('threading')`` to get the original threading instead of ``import threading``.

-It is not possible to run two aiogreen event loops in the same thread.
+It is not possible to run two aioeventlet event loops in the same thread.

 Debug mode